01 of 15

 Salvaged Decorative Art at the Morse Museum

 The Laurelton Hall exhibit consists of several galleries within the Morse collection.
-The museum in its entirety holds a a number of impressive displays including Tiffany lamps, glass, pottery, stained glass and jewelry.
+The museum in its entirety holds a number of impressive displays including Tiffany lamps, glass, pottery, stained glass, and jewelry.

 Daffodil Terrace from Laurelton Hall